 Are you an autistic or ADHD adult in need of community?
 Join our next small, online adult group for eight sessions beginning Wednesday, May 10th.
 We focus on support and concrete tools to help us live successful lives as neurodivergent adults.
-Fill out the contact form to request a no-cost, 30 minute consultation to learn if group would be the right choice for you.
+Fill out the contact form to request a 30 minute consultation to learn if group would be the right choice for you.

 This morning my partner dropped me off at my favorite coffee shop to work.
 My mistake was a small one - my noise-cancelling headphones were tucked in my bag, and I wanted to find my seat and get settled before digging them out and connecting them to my preferred Spotify Rain Sounds track.